eostitan/delphioracle/README.md

 Pre-approved oracles are set manually as a mean to bootstrap the oracle's pricefeed.
 As more elected block producers start pushing values, pre-approved oracles will be removed.

-When a new datapoint is pushed to the contract, the contract will perform a continuous moving average calculation over the last 21 values pushed.
+When a new datapoint is pushed to the contract, the contract will remove the top 6 and bottom 6 values, and will perform a continuous moving average calculation over the remaining 9 values.

+This provides the same DPOS byzantine fault tolerance guarantees, providing a reliable pricefeed even if up to 6 block producers are colluding or corrupt.

 Consumer contracts or external applications can retrieve the last price and use it for their needs.